Geosynchronous/P3-Game/README.md

 Also learned essentials of Canvas in JS, and that Text handling like word wrapping needs additional support, like from libraries.
 Still though, pretty effective for making basic messages and labels in this game project.

-I am NOT SATISFIED with still having three global variables declared, instead having them declared inside functions.
-I could definately use some help with this.

 Given enough time, I can envision doing all kinds of crazy things with this simple game platform to make it all the more interesting and challenging.
 Like adding more conditional collision states, bonus features, obstacles and random events.

+NOTE: I am NOT SATISFIED with still having three global variables declared, instead having them declared inside functions.
+I could definately use some help with this.